ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 IaC is the main focus.
 I will show the code and AWS cli commands that are necessary but I will not explain them in detail since that is not the purpose of this blog.
 I'll focus on the Terraform definitions instead.
+You are welcome to follow along by cloning the repository that I linked to this blogpost.

 # Prerequisites
 * install Terraform